-The idea behind that functionality is that an application can provide a shared library that implements certain simple API, which is described in section 6.3, calls the specified factory method in that library, which should return a specific implementation of a video source.
-That media source is then used by Viinex 3.3 just like any other video source.
+The idea behind that functionality is that an application can provide a shared library that implements certain simple API, which is described in section 5.3, calls the specified factory method in that library, which should return a specific implementation of a video source6.
+That video source is then used by Viinex 3.0 just like any other video source.

-The configuration for the live media source plugin should look as follows:
+The configuration for the H264 live video source plugin should look as follows:

 '''

 {

-"type": "mediasourceplugin",
+"type": "h264sourceplugin",

 "name": STRING,

 "dynamic": BOOLEAN,

 "library": STRING,

 "factory": STRING,

 "init": JSON

 }

 '''

-where property type should take the value of "mediasourceplugin"; value of property name identifies the video source in Viinex 3.3 configuration; and the property dynamic means exactly the same as it does for RTSP video source or an ONVIF device: it means that a video stream would only be consumed by Viinex 3.3 while that stream is requested by someone.
+where property type should take the value of "h264sourceplugin"; value of property name identifies the video source in Viinex 3.0 configuration; and the property dynamic means exactly the same as it does for RTSP video source or an ONVIF device: it means that a video stream would only be consumed by Viinex 3.0 while that stream is requested by someone.